JasonT6/Bubble-Dragon-Game/README.md

 ## HOW TO SET UP:

+If you do not have an FPGA board, go to https://cpulator.01xz.net/?sys=arm-de1soc, choose C as the language, delete the assembly code in the text editor, and paste in the entire C code in Bubble_Dragon.c

+If you do have the DE1-SoC board:
-Create a directory on your computer containing the submitted “Bubble_Dragon.c” file.
+1. Create a directory on your computer containing the submitted “Bubble_Dragon.c” file.
-Open Intel FPGA Monitor Program and create a new project.
+2. Open Intel FPGA Monitor Program and create a new project.
 Select the directory you created in Step 1 containing the “Bubble_Dragon.c” file and create a name for your project.
 Select the “ARM Cortex-A9” option in the “Architecture” drop-down menu before proceeding to the next page.
-Select the “DE1-SoC Computer” option in the “Select a system” drop-down menu before proceeding to the next page.
+3. Select the “DE1-SoC Computer” option in the “Select a system” drop-down menu before proceeding to the next page.
-Select the “C Program” option in the “Program Type:” drop-down menu before proceeding to the next page.
+4. Select the “C Program” option in the “Program Type:” drop-down menu before proceeding to the next page.
-Click “Add” and select the “Bubble_Dragon.c” file
+5. Click “Add” and select the “Bubble_Dragon.c” file
-In the “Additional compiler flags” field, enter “-g -O1 --std=gnu11”.
+6. In the “Additional compiler flags” field, enter “-g -O1 --std=gnu11”.
 In the “Additional linker flags” field, enter “-lm” before proceeding to the next page.
-Keep clicking “Next” until the “Save” option.
+7. Keep clicking “Next” until the “Save” option.
-If it asks you to download the board, do it once if this is the first time starting the Intel FPGA Monitor Program.
+8. If it asks you to download the board, do it once if this is the first time starting the Intel FPGA Monitor Program.
-In “Actions” in the top left corner, choose “Compile & Load” After the project has finished compiling and loading, click the symbol with the yellow bar and green play button.
+8. In “Actions” in the top left corner, choose “Compile & Load”
+10. After the project has finished compiling and loading, click the symbol with the yellow bar and green play button.
 It should say “Continue program execution from current instruction” when hovering over it.

 ## HOW TO PLAY: